singularity-sg/singularity-sg.github.io/_posts/2015-03-31-from-jsp-to-angularjs.md

 ### Authentication

 If your web application requires authentication and authorization to resources or you implement some kind of user role management, you will need a way for your AngularJS application to authenticate users who login to your page.
 You might already be using Spring Security for your application and you can still reuse the same code with slight modifications on how you handle session state after authentication.
+You can either opt to use a stateful way to maintain your credentials throughout the session or a stateless way by submitting your credentials in a cookie at every request.
+We prefer to go with the stateless way as it means that you are able to horizontally scale your servers and your authenticated credentials can be maintained across different servers.

-This article does not go into details but you can refer to [this](https://spring.io/blog/2015/01/12/the-login-page-angular-js-and-spring-security-part-ii) for more information on how you can integrate Spring security and AngularJS to perform this function.
+This article does not go into details into either implementation but you can refer to [this](https://spring.io/blog/2015/01/12/the-login-page-angular-js-and-spring-security-part-ii) for more information on how you can integrate Spring security and AngularJS to perform this function.

 ## Testing your AngularJS code